Meniscus tear: Information & meniscus tear specialists

 © bilderzwerg / Fotolia

 Degenerative meniscus damage accounts for the majority of meniscus tears.
-The meniscuses are often chronically overloaded over many years, for example, due to unfavorable loads
+The menisci are often chronically overloaded over many years, for example due to unfavorable loads

-Many minor instances of excessive strain during sports or work also wear down the meniscus tissue.
-Eventually, this can cause the pre-damaged tissue to tear in the event of a single overload.
+Many small overloads during sport or at work also wear down the meniscus tissue.
+Ultimately, a single overload can lead to a tear in the damaged tissue.

 • Pain,